 A new High Court ruling could see hundreds of visa decisions in Australia revisited

-View of the High Court of Australia in Canberra, Wednesday, April 15, 2020.
-(AAP Image/Lukas Coch) NO ARCHIVING Source: AAP / LUKAS COCH/AAPIMAGE
+A gavel and a law book - Australia Source: iStockphoto / Zerbor/Getty Images/iStockphoto

 Legal academics say a High Court ruling on the use of the Immigration Minister's power to intervene in visa cases has the potential to reopen hundreds of similar visa cases in Australia.
-Migration agents and refugee advocates have welcomed the ruling, saying it invites a further look at how the immigration system is working.
+Migration agents and refugee advocates have welcomed the ruling, saying it invites a further look at how the immigration system is working, particularly in the cases of long-term temporary visa holders.
+A story by by Sam Dover for SBS News & Produced by RaySel for SBS Tamil.

 Share